Not Quite Human (film): Production

-Not Quite Human was made as a two part movie by Disney for the Disney Channel.
+The filming locations were in Scottsdale and Phoenix, Arizona.

 Reception

 The film received two out of 5 stars by Creature Feature, which called it "undistinguished fodder".
-Entertainment Weekly gave the film a "C", calling it mild.
+Entertainment Weekly gave the Not Quite Human film series a "C", calling them "shticky" and "mild".
+Referring to the three films collectively, they said: "These may not be Disney comedy classics on the level of The Absent-Minded Professor, but they sure beat most summer reruns".